Swift is Community Transit's Bus Rapid Transit Service.

 No need for a schedule

-- Swift operates every 20 minutes weekdays from 5-6 a.m., weeknights and on weekends.
+- Swift operates every 20 minutes early mornings, nights and weekends.

 - The last bus leaves each terminal at 11 p.m.
 M-F, 10 p.m.
 Saturdays, and 8:40 p.m.
 Sundays.

 - Swift buses stop at each station, like a train.
 No need to pull a cord or flag the bus down.

 Pay fares first

 - Riders pay their fares at the station while waiting for the bus, then board at any door when the bus arrives.
 Fares for Swift are the same as local service.

 - Riders can pay fare by tapping an ORCA card at the station, or with cash or credit card by purchasing a ticket.
 There are no fare boxes on Swift buses.